World Rally (video game): Reception and legacy

 While Gaelco's previous titles Big Karnak and Thunder Hoop had been commercially successful, researchers Manuel Garin and Víctor Manuel Martínez cited World Rally as the studio's breakthrough title across Europe, where it attained "mass success".
 The game sold around 23,000 units in Europe and according to Jorge Granados, it achieved similar response worldwide.
 It remained Zigurat's biggest hit ever by 2014.
-Summarizing World Rally's performance, Granados remarked "I won't tell you that we became rich, but we made money".
+Summarizing World Rally's performance, Granados said that the title made a lot of money for the studio.

 Italian magazine Computer+Videogiochi praised its visuals.
 Electronic Gaming Monthly regarded the game as "endurance racing at its finest".
-In Japan, Game Machine listed the title on their September 15, 1993 issue as being the twelfth most-popular arcade game at the time.
-RePlay also reported the title as the third most-popular arcade game at the time.
-Play Meter listed it to be the forty-eight most-popular arcade game at the time as well.
+In Japan, Game Machine listed the game as the twelfth most popular arcade game of September 1993.
+RePlay also reported the title as the third most popular arcade game at the time.
+Play Meter listed it as the forty-eighth most popular arcade game at the time as well.
 French magazine Consoles + regarded the gameplay positively as "exemplary".
 French publication Joypad also gave it a positive outlook.
 Gamest awarded it in 1994 with the 75th "Annual Hit Game" prize.
 In recent years, it has been played in tournaments on gaming-dedicated festivals in Spain and has since gained a cult following.
+In a retrospective, Top Gear commended the game's exceptional realism for its era, with particular emphasis placed on the superior quality of its sound effects in comparison to other arcade games available at that time.

 A sequel titled World Rally 2: Twin Racing was released in 1995 by Gaelco, but proved less popular than World Rally.
 Santa Ragione designer Pietro Righi Riva stated that World Rally served as inspiration for the 2016 title Wheels of Aurelia.